Celebrating in style in Amsterdam

 We nipped to Café Pleinzicht whilst we waited for another of Scotty’s friend’s, Anna to arrive.
 It was small bar with a nice atmosphere, good music and mix of locals and tourists.
 Once Anna arrived we move on for tea at Villa Nieuwmarkt.
 Sticking hand pizzas which were good and chips which were great, but Anna and Mitch shared a giant Fondue that looked amazing.
 My arteries clogged up just looking at it!

 We finished the evening singing and dancing back at Smokey’s where a Mexican looking bloke sat other end of table staring blankly at his phone and not noticing single thing that around him.

 Saturday – Lovers Cruise and big night out.

-We grabbed a quick breakfast around the Nieumarkt area before heading to 9 Streets shopping area where we found a little bar called Café De Gouden Florijn to watch football in.
-It was a strange atmosphere at first because the pub quiz team made us feel unwelcome.
+We grabbed a quick breakfast around the Nieumarkt area before heading to 9 Streets shopping area where we found little bar called Café De Gouden Florijn to watch football in.
+It strange atmosphere at first because the pub quiz team made us feel unwelcome.
 But the bar tender was pleasant and it ended up being a busy little place with a good selection of beers.

 We nipped back to the hotel for a quick freshen up and beer before meeting up with the whole gang for Scotty’s big 30th celebration boat cruise.
 The cruise was called the “Lover’s Cruise.”
 There was fourteen of us, and the atmosphere was great with a buzz of excitement.
 We got pizzas, beers and potted history of the city as we trundled around the canal.
 The toilet on the barge was something to behold – possibly the tallest toilet on the planet.